Use the context, data, and demands below to inform a personal and

 The National Endowment for the Arts chairman Mary Anne Carter said recently, "Times are drastic.
 Our Arts organizations are suffering.
 They don't know if they're going to survive, let alone reopen."* COVID19 is spiking nationally, meaning Arts & Culture institutions will remain shuttered for the foreseeable future.
 Furthermore, the common “survival jobs” for Arts workers are in the hospitality and service sectors, which have been almost equally devastated by this crisis.
 With over 20 million unemployed, the competition for survival jobs is fierce; millions will remain unemployed for the foreseeable future.

-It's not just Artists and Arts organizations who are in trouble: administrators, management, hospitality staff, custodians, and countless others depend on Arts & Culture institutions for income are currently relying on the Federal Pandemic Unemployment Compensation (FPUC) program to pay their bills.
-When FPUC ends on August 1st, millions of Arts workers will face instant financial catastrophe, including eviction, which as this Washington Post story reminds us, disproportionately impacts the Black community. (https://www.washingtonpost.com/business/2020/07/06/eviction-moratoriums-starwood/) This can not be understated.
-Without an extension of FPUC, up to 28 million Americans could find themselves homeless by October 1.
+It's not just Artists and Arts organizations who are in trouble: administrators, management, hospitality staff, custodians, and countless others depend on Arts & Culture institutions for income are currently suffering from the expiration of the Federal Pandemic Unemployment Compensation (FPUC) program.
+They were using that life-saving assistance to pay their bills.
+When FPUC ended on August 1st, millions of Arts workers began to face instant financial catastrophe, including eviction, which as this Washington Post story reminds us, disproportionately impacts the Black community. (https://www.washingtonpost.com/business/2020/07/06/eviction-moratoriums-starwood/) This can not be understated.
+Without an extension of FPUC, up to 40 million Americans could find themselves homeless by January 1 when the latest federal eviction moratorium ends.
 Without immediate relief, institutions themselves will permanently close; causing systemic economic collapse in a vibrant ecosystem of mutually beneficial businesses that all rely on Arts & Culture institutions for their success.
 Compounding the tragedy is that millions of arts workers are losing (or have lost) their health insurance during a deadly pandemic; a pandemic that also disproportionately impacts People of Color. (https://www.nytimes.com/interactive/2020/07/05/us/coronavirus-latinos-african-americans-cdc-data.html)

 Not only would relief and investment in the Arts & Culture sector stabilize the economy, it would be the best way to assure the overall U.S. economy recovers from our current crisis.
 From 2014 to 2016, the average annual growth rate in the contribution of Arts & Culture was 4.16%, nearly double the total U.S. economy’s 2.22% growth rate.
 The average annual growth rate for Arts & Culture outperforms that of the total U.S. economy.Latest Data Shows Increase to U.S. Economy from Arts and Cultural Sector